vendasta/api-gateway-docs/docs/Guides/Create-Partner-Users.md

 When you hire a new employee they are going to need access to some of the platform features so they can start selling or fulfilling orders.

+> The ability to manage parter users is comming soon

 ## Create a new user

 When creating a new user you will need their email address and the IDs of the platform features that you would like to give them access to.

 The most common platform features are: